-I am so excited to be sharing my new favorite pizza combination with you in this absolutely epic Vegan Pear Pizza!
-This pizza starts with a creamy garlic cashew sauce topped with thin slices of sweet bartlett pears, butternut squash, and a drizzle of spicy chili oil.
-After baking, fresh peppery arugula and basil get added to complete this homemade pizza.
-All of these flavors come together perfectly after just 14-16 minutes in the oven.
-This pizza is the perfect mix of sweet and spicy and I promise you it will not disappoint!
+I am so excited to be sharing my new favorite pizza combination with you in this absolutely epic Vegan Butternut Squash Pear Pizza!
+This pizza starts with a creamy vegan garlic cashew sauce.
+Then it is topped with sweet bartlett pears, butternut squash, arugula, and a drizzle of spicy chili oil.
+This pizza truly is the perfect mix of sweet and spicy!

 First: choose the right pear variety for baking

-I originally shared this recipe on Instagram as a collaboration with USA Pears.
-Since so many of you loved this recipe, I knew I had to share it on the blog too!
 I decided to go with local PNW pears for this recipe and used Bartlett Pears.
-When ripe they are sweet and juicy.
-This really allows them to “melt” into the pizza and add a lot of sweet juicy flavor to the sauce.
+These pears work best because they get super juicy when they are cooked and do not hold their shape.
+This really allows them to “melt” into the pizza and add a lot of sweet flavor to the sauce.

 How do you know what pear to use if you don’t have access to bartlett pears?